open-source-labs/Chromogen/README.md

 </div>

-_Please Note:_ We are currently waiting on publishing approval from the Chrome Web Store.
-In the interim, the DevTool can be added as an unpacked extension by running `npm run build` in the `dev-tool` subdirectory and loading the resulting `build` folder.
+_Please Note:_ Chromogen's DevTool is currently under review with the Chrome Web Store.
+In the interim, the DevTool can be added as an unpacked extension by running `npm install && npm run build` in the `dev-tool` subdirectory and loading the resulting `build` folder.

 ## Contributing
 **We expect all contributors to abide by the standards of behavior outlined in the [Code of Conduct](CODE_OF_CONDUCT.md).**